 Sir EDMUND CURRIE said that the Nurses' holidays was a matter of the greatest importance, but the difficulties in the way of increasing them were very great indeed.
 He was told that increased accommodation would be needed, because more Nurses would have to be engaged.
-As to the Nurses who were sent out, he wished to say that, amongst the large number, they had had no complaint whatever, and they had
+As to the Nurses who were sent out, he wished to say that, amongst the large number, they had had no complaint whatever, and they had had very grateful letters about their Nurses.

+had very grateful letters about their Nurses.
 The Report was then unanimously adopted, and the Meeting was made Special.
 Dr. F. J. SMITH was elected an Assistant Physician in the place of Dr. TURNER, promoted to be Physician.
 An expenditure of £15,800 was sanctioned for the reconstruction of a street on the Hospital property.
 Mr. E. J. COOPE and FATHER GORMAN were elected Members of the House Committee.
 The executors of the late Mr. J. SMITH and of the late Miss JAMES were elected Life Governors.
 A vote of thanks to the Chairman concluded the business.

-DISPOSE OF THE DEAD AS NATURE DIRECTS.-Everyone interested in the reform of funeral abuses should read the brochure published by the London Necropolis Company.
+DISFOSE OF THE DEAD AS NATURE DIRECTS.-Everyone interested in the reform of funeral abuses should read the brochure published by the London Necropolis Company.
 It can be had gratis of the Secretary, 2, Lancaster Place, Strand, or 188, Westminster Bridge Road.